Privacy Policy

 WHERE YOU ARE A CLIENT:

-How we collect your data:
+How we collect your personal data:

-We may collect it from your colleagues, social media, our network of contacts, others who may know you, event delegate lists or third-party market research.
+We may collect it from your colleagues, social media, our network of contacts, others who may know you, event delegate lists, or third-party market research.

-What data we collect:
+What personal data we collect:

 WHERE YOU ARE A SUPPLIER: